HolyMichael/HolyMichael.github.io/_pages/projects.md

 * Android application for BMI tracking and assistance in BMI index improvements.

-* Android applications to guide visitors trough "Centro de Energia Viva da Montanha" With a facebook like news feed and QR code reading capacity to provide visitors with information regarding the several expositions in the museum.
+* Android application to guide visitors trough "Centro de Energia Viva da Montanha" With a facebook like news feed and QR code reading capacity to provide visitors with information regarding the several expositions in the museum.